vitmy0000/SLAD/README.md

 ## Demo

-A demo of SLAD coupled with [UCLUST](https://www.drive5.com/usearch/download.html) with a single multi-core Mac machine.
+A demo of SLAD coupled with [vsearch](https://github.com/torognes/vsearch) on a single multi-core Mac machine.
+`vsearch` is a versatile open-source tool for metagenomics.
+SLAD also uses [scallop](https://github.com/scallop/scallop) for command-line arguments parsing.

 #### Setup